john9francis/modified-G4STCyclotron/README.md

 # Todo:
 - [x] Get it running outside a container so I can get an OGL viewer.
 - [x] Dockerize it. update: docker image can be found [here](https://hub.docker.com/repository/docker/john9francis/modified_stcyclotron)
-- [ ] Implement Dockerfile.dev and Dockerfile separate images.
+- [x] Implement Dockerfile.dev and Dockerfile separate images.
 Dockerfile should take the stuff from a GitHub release using wget, and Dockerfile.dev should install git and pull from main.
+- [x] Implement a messenger to move the positions of the target and foil
+- [ ] Make the moveDetector messenger adjust the analysis graphs' positions
+- [ ] Have the other messenger commands automatically adjust the analysis graphs' positions as well

 # Acknowledgments